- Barn Demolition

 Once the air begins to warm, or snow thaws and the ice melts, your lawn and garden may look a little different than it did last fall.
 Make sure it's looking beautiful and is in peak operating condition for the warmer months by checking off these 7 things on your spring to-do list.

-Many barns out there have seen better days -- in some cases barely qualifying as freestanding structures anymore.
+Many barns out there have seen better days and in some cases barely qualify as freestanding structures anymore.
 For too many barns, it seems like all it would take is one swift wind or a heavy snowstorm to send the structure tumbling to the ground.
 This doesn't have to be the case.
-There are multiple options to choose from when it comes to addressing a dilapidated barn, and letting it go to waste isn't one of them.

-When it comes to taking down an old barn, finding the right person for the job is the first hurdle.
-Many companies that salvage old barn wood are willing to travel up to an hour—or more in some situations—for the right barn wood, but getting someone to answer their phone or call you back in a timely manner can sometimes be easier said than done—an unfortunate truth to the demolition and construction industries, especially in certain cities.
+When it comes to taking down an old barn, finding the right person for the job is the first and arguably most important hurdle.
+Many companies that salvage old barn wood are willing to travel up to an hour—or more in some situations—for the right barn wood.

 If you have a barn on your property that you're looking to tear down, this is an excellent starting point.
 Learn all about the various methods of barn removal, how much each method typically costs, how to find the best person for the job, and more.

 On this page, we discuss...

 Old barn wood is highly desirable in the construction, flooring, and furniture-making industries.
 If you have an old barn on your property, you’re literally sitting on a goldmine.
 However, this isn’t always the case, so a little investigating on your part can determine whether or not you’re in the money!

 So, you finally got around to getting that beat-up garage, rundown shed, or old pool removed; but now you’re left with an empty space and aren’t quite sure what to do with it.